-The Inspector General and the Office of the Inspector General's (OIG) authority is established pursuant to Maryland House Bill 419, Chapter 130, and codified in Sections 17-601, et. seq., of the Public Utilities Article ("PUA") of the Annotated Code of Maryland and is vested with the responsibility to conduct independent audits and investigations of agency activities and programs.
+The Inspector General's authority is established under Chapter 130, Establishing the WSSC Water Office of the Inspector General (Maryland House Bill 419) of the State of Maryland Annotated Code with oversight by the WSSC Water Board of Commissioners.
 Operating independently from management, the OIG assists the Board of Commissioners by providing an independent evaluation of the agency and providing recommendations that will preserve WSSC Water's reputation and improve the efficiency of its programs, policies, practices and operations.